 As an undergraduate, Matt competed for the University of Arkansas under the Leadership of NCAA coaching legend John McDonnell.
 During his time at Arkansas, Matt was on 7 National Championship Teams and became a 5 time All-American.
-After college Matt competed national and international circuits, earning a spot as alternate on the 1996 team and recording the second highest jump in the world in 2000.
+After college, Matt competed on the national and international track and field circuit, earning a spot as an alternate on the 1996 team and recording the second highest jump in the world in 2000.
 But making the team eluded him.

 Having married, taken a full-time job, and “retired” from the sport twice, Matt re-entered competition in 2004, amazingly earning a berth on the team headed for Athens.
 He had finally made his Olympic debut at the age of 31.
-He did all of this while developing his own training program and working full time corporate postions.
+He did all of this while developing his own training program and working full-time corporate positions.
 It all paid off, and Hemingway soared to 7’ 8 ¼ “, returning victoriously, an Olympic Silver Medalist.

 Matt has been married to his wife Kate since 1998.
 They met in college at the University of Arkansas.
 They have a daughter, adopted from Ethiopia in 2007.
 Matt has been featured in numerous publications including Track and Field News, Sports Illustrated, and ESPN magazines.

 - Sales Motivation

 - Living a Healthy and Active Life